Cherry BBQ Sauce

 - brown sugar

-- red win vinegar
+- red wine vinegar or apple cider vinegar

 - honey